Royal Prerogative of Mercy Ministerial Guidelines

 Note

-Pursuant to section 109 of the Corrections and Conditional Release Act, the Parole Board of Canada may, under some circumstances, cancel or vary a portion of a driving prohibition order made under section 259(1) or (2) of the Criminal Code.
-Consistent with the principle that the Royal Prerogative of Mercy is not intended to circumvent any other existing legislation, such recourse may only be invoked for driving prohibitions where the applicant is otherwise ineligible under the provisions of the Corrections and Conditional Release Act.
+Pursuant to section 109 of the CCRA, the Board has authority to cancel or vary a portion of a driving prohibition order made under section 259, as it read on December 17, 2018, or section 320.24 of the Criminal Code after a prescribed period.
+Consistent with the principle that the Royal Prerogative of Mercy is not intended to circumvent any other existing legislation, such recourse may only be invoked for driving prohibitions where the applicant is otherwise ineligible under the provisions of the CCRA.

-All remedies described above are subject to cancellation if the application was granted on the basis of information which is subsequently found to have been fraudulent.
+All remedies described above are subject to revocation if the application was granted on the basis of information which is subsequently found to have been fraudulent.

-All remedies, with the exception of free pardons, may be cancelled if any condition under which they are granted is subsequently breached.
+All remedies, with the exception of free pardons, may be revoked if any condition under which they are granted is subsequently breached.

 Page details